global-asp/asp-source/en/0332_lion-and-warthog.md

 He was hungry and thirsty and there was nobody to save him.
 He became weaker and weaker.
-“I am going to die of hunger and thirst in this trap,” he thought to himself.
+"I am going to die of hunger and thirst in this trap," he thought to himself.

 ##